Deyang Sichuan, China Travel Guide

 Dive into Deyang's local heritage and contemporary art.

-immersion, including a day trip to Shifang.
+immersion, featuring a day trip to Shifang.

 Day 3: Day trip to Shifang City.
 Morning: Travel to Shifang, explore rural landscapes.
 Afternoon: Visit local temples or markets, enjoy Shifang specialties.
 Evening: Return to Deyang or continue to another destination.